Chuck Muncie: NFL career statistics

+Regular season

 Later life

 In the late 1980s, Muncie was found unwashed and homeless by a police officer outside of Memorial Stadium in Berkeley.
 In 1989, Muncie was sentenced to 18 months in a federal prison in California after he pleaded guilty to intending to sell 2 oz of cocaine to a friend.
 He turned his life around after prison, pursuing business interests and sharing stories of his drug problems with at-risk youths.
 Muncie said his time in prison likely saved his life.

 Muncie worked with the Boys & Girls Clubs of America.
 In 1997, he established the Chuck Muncie Youth Foundation in Antioch, California.
 The nonprofit organization mentored at-risk youth and provided free medical services, childhood immunizations, tattoo removal for gang members, and camps for chronically ill children.
 Muncie also led a program that mentored athletes at his alma mater in Berkeley.
 In his later years, he also ran a recruiting service evaluating high school football players.
 "Everything I did and everything I went through in my life has allowed me to do the things I'm doing now," Muncie said.

 He died of a heart attack on May 13, 2013, in Perris, California, near Los Angeles.